 “Having seen the schools and been personally involved, what struck me was how much is being delivered for so little – it’s one of the best value for money development opportunities I’ve ever seen.”Sheena Pabari

 “UWS Cambodia has empowered our students to take part in something that is real… they see the difference they make, and take pride in it.”Jon Cooper

 - UWS is transforming the lives of children in some of the poorest parts of the world by providing them with free primary education.
 Be part of this story.

 - Working in the poorest parts of the world means we can keep our costs low whilst still achieving tremendous impact.
 Your money goes further.

-- The UWS team has proven its educational concept, valueand scalability at a regional level.
+- The UWS team has proven its educational concept, value and scalability across three countries already.
 Help us take it to scale and benefit thousands more children.